 DESCRIPTION: This course will train students in nail care with an emphasis on natural nail, artificial nail, manicure, and pedicure and the care of nail and skin that surrounds them.
 OBJECTIVE: To prepare students for an entry level position in the salon field performing all nail services normally offered in the profession.

-INSTRUCTIONAL METHOD:Lectures, demonstrations, lab work and online training.
+INSTRUCTIONAL METHOE): Lectures, demonstrations, and lab work.
 Training will include combination of live models and manikins.

-GRADING: Rating scale 100% - 76% (passing score) through multiple choice and short
+GRADING: Rating scale 100% - 76% (passing score) through multiple choice and short answer questions as well as practical test.
+Anything below a 76% is failing.